-Our rapidly changing climate is not proven to be a direct cause of conflict.
-But from our work in conflict-affected contexts around the world, we are seeing that the environmental impacts of climate change are exacerbating the existing drivers of conflict and that they impact upon the capacity of communities to manage localised forms of conflict.
+The relationship between climate change and conflict is complex and interconnected.
+From our work in conflict-affected contexts around the world, we are seeing the environmental, social, economic and political impacts of climate change exacerbate the existing drivers of conflict.
+These impacts can both constrain the capacity of communities to manage localised forms of conflict, and inspire creative and inclusive peacebuilding.

 The management of land and resources can also be a tool for peacebuilding in itself, where traditional avenues for conflict resolution have become stuck.
 In Jammu and Kashmir working together to predict and respond to natural disasters is helping to build confidence between divided communities.